 The following safety essentials and personal items should be taken with you any time you ride, even if you’re just going on a 5-mile ride to the nearest community bike path.
-However, they are also must-have accessories you absolutely don’t want to forget to take when you travel with your electric bike.
+However, they are also must-have gadgets and accessories you absolutely don’t want to forget to take when you travel with your electric bike.

 So, use this as a checklist to make sure you have everything you need;